The Thamesfield Youth Association

 Getting on Their Radar

 The Eyot Centre Connection: The Thamesfield Youth Association continues to hold the lease for the Eyot Centre from Oxfordshire County Council, suggesting ongoing involvement with this specific facility.
-Organizations working with or through the Eyot Centre may have increased visibility to the trustees.
+Organisations working with or through the Eyot Centre may have increased visibility to the trustees.

 Decision Timeline